Self-portrait, going on three weeks of lockdown. Brooklyn, NY. April 3, 2020.

 The quarantine has been long.
 So long.
 Those feelings of transcendence from earlier on, in our old place...I haven't felt much of that, lately.
 When we first moved I did, and the weather was still beautiful then.
 But it's been a marathon, and the move + the onset of winter mostly wiped out the positive routines I'd built up for myself.
 You get fatigued.

 Hope is on the horizon now, though.
 Vaccines are already coming out.
 Today I bought an extra large bottle of wine, one that made me say to myself, I'd open this when we have a party here, one day.
-A housewarming who knows how late - year?
+A housewarming who knows how late - a year?

 But I got it as a gesture of hope.
 To recognize the hope, and remind myself of it during the rest of this, that this will come to an end - is coming to an end.